postgrespro/postgrespro/contrib/pg_pathman/README.md

     interval INTERVAL,
     premake INTEGER)
 ```
 Performs RANGE partitioning for `relation` by partitioning key `attribute`. `start_value` argument specifies initial value, `interval` sets the range of values in a single partition, `premake` is the number of premade partitions.
+All the data will be automatically copied from the parent to partitions.

 ```
 create_partitions_from_range(